 - May not be effective on extremely coarse hair

-With argan oil as its star ingredient, this hair mask claims to deep condition the hair to make it soft and shiny.
-Since argan oil is light, it will not cause product buildup or weight down your hair like other oils.
-It also contains the hydrating blend of jojoba oil, collagen protein, and hydrolyzed keratin that strengthen the hair.
+With argan oil as its star ingredient, this expert-recommended hair mask claims to deep condition the hair to make it soft and shiny.
+Since argan oil is light, it will not cause product buildup or weight down your hair like other oils making it an apt hair oil for low porosity hair.
+This oil also contains amino acids and the hydrating blend of jojoba oil, collagen protein, and hydrolyzed keratin that strengthen the hair.

 - Argan kernel oil tames frizzy hair